cybertraining-dsc/fa20-523-337/project/project.md

 - Feature Engineering

 Feature Engineering is the process of extracting the hidden signals/features, so the model can use these features to increase the predictive power.
 This step is the fundamental difference between a good model and a bad model.
 Also, there is no one-size-fits all approach for Feature Engineering.
 It is extremely time consuming and requires a lot of domain knowledge as well.
 For this project, we created sophisticated functions to extract date related values such as Month, Year, Data, Weekday, WeekofYear.
 We also noticed that browser and operating systems are redundant features.
-Instead of removing them, we combined them to create a combinational feature, so we believe this will increase the predictive power.
+Instead of removing them, we combined them to create a combined feature and believe this will increase the predictive power.
 We also calculated mean, sum and count for pageviews and hits, so it can provide more powerful extraction of the feature to the model.

 - Feature Selection